Part 2: Virtual Sensing for Better Weather Data

-So hopefully by now, you get why there’s a problem with how weather is done today.
+Hopefully by now, you understand why there’s a problem with how weather is done today.
 In the following sections, we’ll explain how ClimaCell is going about solving this problem.

 Three years ago, before ClimaCell was even officially founded, we looked at the weather space and quickly understood three things: